unturned-info/unturned-3-knowledgebase/docs/Server-Hosting/PortForwarding.md

     2. Type `cmd` and press enter.
     3. Type `ipconfig` in the command prompt and press enter.
     4. Find the `Wireless LAN adapter Wi-Fi` or `Ethernet adapter Ethernet` header.
     5. Look for the `IPv4 Address` value and make note of it.
-This is the local address to forward the ports to.
+This is the internal IP you will forward the ports to.
 It likely looks something like `192.168.0.6`.

 === "Ubuntu"
     1. Open a terminal of your choice.